lilbludot/ai-studio/README.md

 - Chat with Claude/GPT while editing documents
 - LLMs can read/write files in ~/iCloud Drive/ClaudeProjects/
 - Auto-saves versions in .versions folders
+- LLMs can read/write files in your iCloud Drive under `ClaudeProjects/` (or another configured directory)
 - Tracks costs and tokens

 ## File Tools the LLMs Can Use